Skip to product information

 Description

-compiles 38 of Benjamin’s wildly variant and slightly transgressive holiday tales and poems.
+Christmas in a Jugular Vein compiles 38 of Benjamin’s wildly variant and slightly transgressive holiday tales and poems.
 Among the contents of this sometimes startling, often humorous and occasionally poignant anthology:

-• Parodies and take-offs after the style of Dickens (of course), Clement Moore, Lewis Carroll (“Santawocky”) and Robert Service.
+• Parodies and take-offs after the style of Dickens (of course), Clement Moore, Lewis Carroll (“Santawocky”) and Robert Service

 • The further adventures of Murray Lefkowitz, the drunk Santa kicked out of the Macy’s Thanksgiving parade by Maureen O’Hara in Miracle on 34th Street

-• The holiday depredations of George the cat.
+• The holiday depredations of George the cat

 • And hey, what’s Christmas without a zombie or two—or lots of ’em?